 Once the location of the property has been established, then the appropriate Development Charge can be determined based on the type of development being proposed (i.e. single dwelling, semi-detached, townhouse, non-residential, etc) using Schedule "C" of By-law 78-19.

 The Development Charge amounts shown on Schedule "C" are adjusted annually in accordance with Statistics Canada Quarterly, Construction Price Statistics catalogue.

 North Grenville also has an area-specific Development Charges By-law No. 54-18, for the establishment of a regional storm-water pond, which is only assessed to properties within the North-west Quadrant as identified on Schedule "A" of By-law No. 54-18.
 The Development Charges are shown on Schedule "C" of By-law No. 54-18.

 Development Charge By-Laws expire five years after the date on which they come into force, as set out in Section 9 of the Development Charges Act, 1997.
-North Grenville's By-law No. 72-14 is set to expire on September 8th, 2019.
-The Municipality has already commenced the process to adopt a new Development Charges By-law before the current one expires.
+North Grenville's By-law No. 78-19 is set to expire on September 5th, 2024.
+The Municipality will begin the process to adopt a new Development Charges By-law before the current one expires.
 Notices of the Public Meetings for the new Background Study and By-law will be posted on the Municipality's website.